-Change partition size in Windows 11 without any software
+Decrease and increase partition size in Windows 11 Disk Management

 How to decrease partition size in Windows 11 using Disk Management: